However, producing high-quality and unique content for a website can often be a daunting task.

 This reporting utility is designed to deliver real-time behavior analytics about visitors’ activity.
 It can give you ideas and impressions backed by data for:

 This can help you make informed changes that will significantly enhance your online presence.

-To increase conversion rates, it is important that you position vital elements such as “order now”, “add to cart”, or “subscribe” buttons in the right spots.
+Position vital elements such as “order now,” “add to cart,” “subscribe” buttons in the right spots.

-By keeping track of the activity on your website, deciding where to position your content and calls to action becomes easy.
+By keeping track of the activity on the website, deciding where to position content and calls to action becomes easy.

-Prior to tracking visitors’ activities on your websites, you may want to learn more about them.
+Before track visitors’ activities on websites, you may want to learn more about them.